yonahcodes/CS50x/week3_algorithms/w3_bubble_sort.md

 ```
 <br><br>

-`Worst-case-scenario`: The array is in reverse order; we have to "bubble" each of the `n` elements all the way across the array, and since we can only fully bubble **one** element into position per pass, we must to this `n` times, resulting in resulting in `O(n^2)`.
+`Worst-case-scenario`: The array is in reverse order; we have to "bubble" each of the `n` elements all the way across the array, and since we can only fully bubble **one** element into position per pass, we must to this `n` times, resulting in a running time of `O(n^2)`.
 <br><br>

-`Best-case-scenario`: The array is already perfectly sorted, and we make no swaps on the first pass, resulting in `Ω(n)`.
+`Best-case-scenario`: The array is already perfectly sorted, and we make no swaps on the first pass, resulting in a running time of `Ω(n)`.